Retropikzel/foreign-c/REFERENCE.md

 (**define-c-library** scheme-name headers object-name options)

-Takes a scheme-name to bind the library to, list of C headers as strings, shared-object name and options.
+Takes a scheme-name to bind the library to, list of C headers as strings, shared-object name or #f and options.
+If shared-object name is given as #f then platforms C library is loaded.

 The C header strings should not contain "<" or ">", they are added automatically.